mohamedirfansh/Airbnb-Data-Science-Project/README.md

 ### Installing and running

-Install the required modules by running the following code in your terminal:
+Install the required modules by running the following in your terminal:

 ```
 pip install graphviz